The Bloody Baron

 "Family Matters" (Sprawy rodzinne), more commonly called "The Bloody Baron" (Krwawy Baron), is a quest in The Witcher 3: Wild Hunt.
 It was designed by Paweł Sasko and written by Karolina Stachyra.
 The quest follows Geralt, the protagonist of the series, as he helps Phillip Strenger, the eponymous Baron, find his family in the war-torn region of Velen.

-The Bloody Baron has been hailed by multiple journalists as one of the best quests in the game.
+"Family Matters" has been hailed by multiple journalists as one of the best quests in the game.
 It won a Golden Joystick Award in 2015 for Best Gaming Moment.

 Quest summary

 Background

-Geralt of Rivia, the protagonist and player character of The Witcher 3, is a monster slayer for hire known as a Witcher.
+Geralt of Rivia, the protagonist and player character of The Witcher 3: Wild Hunt, is a monster slayer for hire known as a Witcher.
 The game centers on Geralt's search for his adopted daughter, Ciri of Cintra, who is on the run from the Wild Hunt.
 His search leads him to the fortress of the Bloody Baron, a warlord who recently conquered the region of Velen.
 The Baron admits to harboring Ciri and offers information about her whereabouts in return for finding his missing wife, Anna, and their daughter, Tamara.